Louiswift/Henry/src/pages/about.md

 Welcome here, this is my personal **blog website**.

-I'm WangJian, english name is Jerry.
+I'm Wangqiang, english name is Jerry.
 As a front-end developer, I have a strong interest and passion for web design and development.
 I enjoy creating beautiful, efficient, and user-friendly websites through code, and constantly learning and mastering new skills and tools.

 My personal blog website is a platform for me to showcase my work and share technical knowledge.
 In my blog, you can see the projects I have done, my technical articles, and personal experience sharing.
 Through my blog, you can learn about my technical level and passion for front-end development.